-Cesko avoids trail with plea bargain
+Cesko avoids trial with plea bargain

 Dr. David Cesko is scheduled to enter into a plea agreement with prosecutors later this month.

 Cesko was stripped of his medical license and indicted by a grand jury last year on multiple felony counts of illegally dispensing painkillers and amphetamines to patients, some of whom were under the age of 21.
 His case was scheduled to go to court next week.

 Papers filed this week indicate Cesko will avoid a jury trial, and will instead go before a judge in a change of plea hearing at the end of the month.
 Emma Diercks has the latest on the case.

 Cause of water leaks identified at MHCC

 Memorial Hospital of Carbon County in Rawlins announced that the cause of this week’s massive leaks and resulting flooding has been identified.
 The flooding resulted in the hospital closing down all in-patient services except for emergency care and support care.

 In a release late Wednesday, officials said malfunctions in the air handlers and automation control units of a hydronic heating system resulted in frozen pipes and leaks across the duct work.
 Cator Ruma and Associates performed the analysis.

 Hospital CEO Ken Harmon told Bigfoot 99 this week that the malfunctioning HVAC unit was turned off Monday as part of the early response to the incident.